pazer001/react-store-proxy/README.md

 RSP is will rerender your state only if change has been detected.
 Also, if you chand some sub-property of your store, RSP will not deep check it the whole store but only the sub-property you made change to.

+#Immutability
+No need to worry about this. when a new object assign to the store, we deep check to see if it changed from the last state.
+If so, a new Proxy object is created.

 # Problems
 Currently this library supports IE9 with one limitation - you cannot delete a property from your store like: